 What does international politics look like when we view it from beyond the developed world?
 We start our thinking about global politics and development with our intellectual feet deliberately planted outside the powerful, prosperous and dominant West in order to bring a fresh, questioning attitude to the study of world politics.
 The degree provides insights into the political, social, economic, and cultural changes affecting the developing world and emerging powers.
 It challenges the Eurocentric narratives of international politics by studying the interconnectedness of the developed and developing powers, engaging with marginalised issues and voices, as well as exploring the emerging global powers in Latin America, South Asia and the Far East.
 You will also study key issues such as colonialism, inequality, development, gender, identity, political economy, culture, race, religion, resistance and social movements.
 Aberystwyth University was the first to establish a department of International Politics.
 We have been teaching and inspiring in this subject since 1919.
-The department is ranked in the top 40 in the world for academic reputation (QS, 2017).
-Our innovating teaching and care for students has placed us in the top 10 UK department and best in Wales for student satisfaction (NSS, 2016).
+The department is ranked in **the top 40 in the world for academic reputation (QS, 2017)**.
+The University is *top a 5 in the UK and 1st in Wales *for student satisfaction (NSS, 2017).
 You will be taught by lectures who are enthusiastic, committed in providing you with an outstanding and dynamic learning environment.
 Employability is embedded across our teaching.
 We teach our students to aim for the career they want, not the job that they can get.
 The Department operates a prestigious Parliamentary Placement Scheme, enabling you to gain valuable experience working alongside an MP (House of Commons, Westminster) or an AM (Welsh Assembly, Cardiff) for a period of 4-6 weeks during the summer.
 During this time you will write reports and speeches, undertake research projects, and respond to constituency issues.
 There may be further opportunities for you to get involved in elections and various international issues.
 The Department is also home to Interstate, the oldest student-run international politics journal in the United Kingdom, providing a unique opportunity for you to publish your work (particularly advantageous if you wish to progress to postgraduate study) or gain valuable experience working as part of the editorial team.Stimulating student societies foster a strong sense of community within the department, offering a programme of political debates, visiting speakers, conferences and workshops, alongside numerous social activities such as an annual ball.
-Graduates from our department have pursued careers in: The Civil Service; Security Service; Government Research department; Public Affairs; Education; Social Research.
+Graduates from our department have pursued careers in: + The Civil Service; + Security Service; + Government Research department; + Public Affairs; + Education; + Social Research.